 Getting your degree is just the start of your career as a social worker.
 You've proved you've got what it takes so far, but training doesn't end there.
 You’ll need to keep on learning and ensure you're up to date with the latest legislation, research and practice.
 This takes place via continuing professional development (CPD).
 There are different frameworks for CPD across the UK, with different arrangements in place in England, Scotland, Wales and Northern Ireland.

 CPD for social workers in England

 As a newly qualified social worker in England, your first year will be your assessed and supported year of employment (ASYE).
-You’ll get extra support from your manager in this time, and this will be based around the statement of knowledge and skills for child and family social work, which you’ll cover in your studies.
+You’ll get extra support from your manager in this time, and this will be based around the knowledge and skills required for your area of social work, which you’ll cover in your studies.
 Your employer will be funded to support you, so you won’t have to pay for any CPD in this time.

-You’ll need to be registered with the Health and Care Professions Council (HCPC) to practise as a social worker.
-The HCPC audits a sample of registered social workers to ensure that they have undertaken sufficient CPD to be eligible for ongoing registration.
+You’ll need to be registered with Social Work England to practise as a social worker.
 It’s essential that you keep a record of your CPD.
 Without this, you run the risk of losing your registration as a social worker.
 This would mean you wouldn’t be able to work.